The Sycamore Group

 -

-Legal and societal inhibitors lower voter turnout, resulting in less representative government.
+Societal inhibitors lower voter turnout, resulting in less representative government.
+More

 -